65536william/docspring-documentation/docs/api/templates/add-fields.md

 - [See the default values for field properties.](./field-defaults) (If you do not specify a property, we will use the default value.)
 - DocSpring uses a numeric ID internally for each field.
 A new field ID will be assigned automatically if it is not provided.
 - The `x`, `y`, `width`, and `height` properties are optional.
 If coordinates are not provided, DocSpring will assign some default coordinates for each field and will increment the `y` position for each field.
+However, it is likely you will want the field to appear in a certain position on your PDF template.

 ## Authentication